renan-campos/audio-server/docs/audio_streaming.md

 HEAD http requests will be supported for audio endpoints.
 This will enable clients to fetch metadata about the audio file without the need to retrieve its content.
-The following metadata will be provided to the frontend:
+The header fields will follow standard naming conventions.The following metadata will be provided to the frontend:
-- chunkSize : The ideal size of chunks for streaming, in bytes.
+- X-Chunk-Size : The ideal size of chunks for streaming, in bytes.
 For now this value will be arbitrarily set as 1 Mb (This is what ChatGPT recommended.)
-- fileSize: This is the total size of the file, in bytes.
+- Content-Length: This is the total size of the file, in bytes.

 The Range http parameter will be supported for GET calls to audio endpoints.
 This will enable clients to retreive small chunks of the audio file at a time.